RainingSea/cese/project/website/SocialShare/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The 'SocialShare' web application will be developed using HTML for the frontend and Python for the backend logic.
-The application will handle user interactions through web forms for registration and login, and will manage content through text file storage.
-User profiles, articles, and interactions will be processed in Python, with data read from and written to local text files.
-The application will be structured to allow easy navigation between different features, such as registration, profile management, and content sharing.",
+"Implementation approach": "The SocialShare web application will be developed using HTML for the front-end interface and Python for the back-end logic.
+The application will utilize basic HTTP requests to handle user interactions, and the data will be managed through local text files for simplicity.
+The architecture will follow a Model-View-Controller (MVC) pattern where the Python code serves as the controller, processing requests and managing data, while HTML will serve as the view for the user interface.",

-"UI design": "The key UI components will include: 1) Registration Page - a form for users to enter a username and password.
-2) Login Page - a form for users to log in.
-3) Profile Management - a section where users can view and edit their bio and personal information.
-4) Content Sharing Interface - a form for users to upload articles.
-5) Feed/Discovery Page - a display area for shared content, including options to like, comment, and save.
-These components will be organized in a simple navigation layout, allowing users to easily switch between functionalities.",
+"UI design": "The user interface will consist of the following components: a Registration Page with fields for username and password, a Login Page with similar fields, a Profile Management Page for users to update their bio and personal information, a Content Sharing interface for uploading articles, a Feed Page to display shared content, and interaction elements such as buttons for liking, commenting, and following users.",

-"Data Storage": "Data will be stored in local text files.
-User information will be stored in 'users.txt', articles in 'articles.txt', and interactions (likes, comments) in 'interactions.txt'.
-Each type of data will be organized in its respective file to facilitate easy access and management.",
+"Data Storage": "Data will be stored in local text files as follows: 'users.txt' for user information (username and password), 'profiles.txt' for user profile details (bio and personal information), 'articles.txt' for shared articles (title, content, author), and 'interactions.txt' for likes, comments, and follows.
+Each file will be accessed and modified using simple file operations in Python, ensuring efficient data management.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/profile.html", "templates/feed.html", "users.txt", "articles.txt", "interactions.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/profile.html", "templates/feed.html", "users.txt", "profiles.txt", "articles.txt", "interactions.txt"],

 "Data structures and interfaces": " classDiagram